appleboy/telegram-action/README.md

 ## Usage

-Send custom message as blow
+Send custom message and see the custom variable as blow.

 ```
 action "Send Custom Message" {